derniercri/hornet/README.md

 	Client with token "a3RErg5Z" sends "{ type: "foo", except: "a3RErg5Z", text: "dummy" }"
 	Hornet is notified of the new message, broadcasts it to clients with tokens : "2dlk5ELM" and "EKR39Ehg"

+### Sending message to specific clients

+If message have the except attribute setted, with a token as value, then the client will not be notified from the message.

+Example:

+	Client with token "a3RErg5Z" has subscribed to channel "cookie" Client with token "2dlk5ELM" has subscribed to channel "cookie" Client with token "EKR39Ehg" has subscribed to channel "cookie" Client with token "a3RErg5Z" sends "{ type: "foo", only: "2dlk5ELM", text: "dummy" }" Hornet is notified of the new message, sends it to clients with tokens : "2dlk5ELM"

 ## Hornet channel
 This channel is only used for handling intern events like disconnect or error.

 ### Handling error

-Hornet can throw some event through the socket, like an invalid token.
+Hornet can throw some errors events through the socket, like an invalid token.
 Use the following to handle that case :

 	//javascript
 	hornet.on("hornet", "error", function (reply) {